Best Medicare Advantage Plans in Texas (2026)

 Review Prescription Drug Coverage

-Check whether your medications are covered under the plan's formulary and what tier they fall into.
-Some Medicare Advantage plans include prescription drug coverage while others require a separate Part D plan.
+Check whether the plan's formulary covers your medications and which tier they're in.
+Most Medicare Advantage plans include prescription drug coverage, though some require a separate Part D plan.

 4. 4